-Through the power of storytelling, urban historian Shermann 'Dilla' Thomas is helping to change the narrative locally and nationally about Chicago and Illinois’ value to the world.
+Through the power of storytelling, urban historian Shermann 'Dilla' Thomas is partnering with Enjoy Illinois to change the narrative locally and nationally about Chicago and Illinois’ value to the world.

 Today, that story takes us to Alton.
 Throughout its 175-year history, the Alton region has played a key role in a variety of notable events and the lives of prominent figures—from Lincoln's House Divided speech to Elijah P. Lovejoy's abolitionist newspaper and a legacy of historic Underground Railroad sites.